This is a concept image of the seaside sanctuary we’ll be creating. (The actual site has not yet been selected.)

 The goal is to offer captive orcas and beluga whales a natural environment that maximizes their opportunities for autonomy, exploration, play, rest, and socializing.

 Space and depth: The sanctuary will be a netted off area like a bay or cove.
-Our finalist sites all have a minimum average depth of 50 feet and approximately 100 acres of water space (i.e. 484,000 square yards, compared to the 1,100 square yards of the large display tank at a typical high-end marine entertainment park).
+Our sites of interest all have a minimum average depth of 50 feet and approximately 100 acres of water space (i.e. 484,000 square yards, compared to the 1,100 square yards of the large display tank at a typical high-end marine entertainment park).

 Sanctuary environment: Instead of being surrounded by sterile concrete tank walls, the whales will live in a dynamic, complex physical world that has a natural sandy shore and is home to many kinds of plants and animals with whom they can interact.